-Joint pain like arthritis is common among aging men and there is a clear cause and effect with low testosterone and the risk of developing arthritis.
-Testosterone has a protective effect on cartilage in the body so, naturally, as men begin to reach the age of 60 the risk of osteoporosis is much higher.
+Joint pain like arthritis is common among aging men, and there’s a clear cause and effect between low testosterone and the risk of developing arthritis.
+Testosterone has a protective effect on the cartilage in the body so, naturally, as men begin to reach the age of 60 the risk of osteoporosis is much higher.
+TRT can help with joint pain caused by arthritis, previous injuries, or simply the wear and tear from getting older.

 A majority of men over 50 years old go undergo knee or back surgery and probably have several nagging injuries from their 20s and 30s they would rather ride out rather than correcting the issue…